-There's a section in the SNOWBALL workbook called Positive Vibes.
+There's a section in the Snowball Strong called Positive Vibes.
 The point of this is to write down three positive things that happened that day.
 Can be anything, small or large.

 Maybe you had a slice of pizza that was the best pizza you ever had, that counts.
 Mmmmmmmm pizza